varrahan/tt-metrics-exporter/README.md

 # Tenstorrent Metrics Exporter

-This directory contains the C++ Tenstorrent metrics exporter described in [`docs/guides/TT_METRICS_EXPORTER.md`](docs/guides/TT_METRICS_EXPORTER.md).
+This directory contains the Python Tenstorrent metrics exporter described in [`docs/guides/TT_METRICS_EXPORTER.md`](docs/guides/TT_METRICS_EXPORTER.md).
 It is kept self-contained so it can be split into a separate repository.